JetBrains/kotlin-web-site/pages/docs/tutorials/native/dynamic-libraries.md

 `demo_KNativePtr` is defined as `void*` above.

-There is no namespaces support in C so that Kotlin/Native compiler generates long names to avoid a possible clashes with other symbols from your native project.
+There is no namespaces support in C so that Kotlin/Native compiler generates long names to avoid a possible clashes with other symbols in existing native project.

 The most significant part of definitions goes further in the `demo_api.h` file.
 It includes the definition of our Kotlin/Native library world: